plone/documentation/manage/upgrading/version_specific_migration/p4x_to_p5x_upgrade.rst

 When there are only a few users, you can do this manually.
 To assist you in sites with many users, in Plone 4.1 and higher, you can add the `collective.emaillogin4 <https://pypi.python.org/pypi/collective.emaillogin4>`_ package to the eggs of your Plone instance.

 With that package, even without installing it in the add-ons control panel, you can call the ``@@migrate-to-emaillogin`` page to look for duplicate email addresses.

 .. note::

    This PLIP basically integrates the ``collective.emaillogin4`` package in Plone 5.

-Other PLIP changes
+Other PLIP Changes
 ------------------

 PLIPs that resulted in changes that will have to be documented in this upgrade-guide.